What should a tradesman pay for a website?

 The honest range for a sole trader

-If you're a one-man band who wants to be found on Google and look legit, the sensible spend is roughly £50 to £100 a month done-for-you, or a one-off freelancer build in the £500 to £1,500 range plus your own hosting after.
+If you're a one-man band who wants to be found on Google and look legit, the sensible spend is a one-off build in the £600 to £1,500 range with a low monthly care fee after it, or an upfront freelancer build plus your own hosting.
 Anything into agency territory (£3,000 and up) is usually money a local sole trader won't earn back.
 The full line-by-line sum sits on the tradesman website cost page.

 Why the quotes vary so wildly